MarkusIfquil/hematite/README.md

 # why hematite?
-hematite is designed to be as simple as possible while still having the functions of a modern tiling manager.
+Hematite is designed to be as simple as possible while still having the functions of a modern tiling manager.

+Hematite is based on (dwm)[https://dwm.suckless.org/], and follows many of its philosophies, while also building on it with modern tooling and documentation.

-it is **simple**, only containing ~1500 lines of code, and is only concerned about tiling windows and showing a bar.
+It is **simple**, only containing ~1500 lines of code, and is only concerned about tiling windows and showing a bar.

-it is **fast** and **efficient**, refreshing only when necessary and contains as few moving parts as possible.
+It is **fast** and **efficient**, refreshing only when necessary and contains as few moving parts as possible.

-it is **opinionated**, contains no support for external scripting, with a minimal config file for appearance. it also only contains one tiling layout, which is master-stack.
+It is **opinionated**, contains no support for external scripting, with a minimal config file for appearance.
+It also only contains one tiling layout, which is master-stack.
 # installation
 ## 1. Build from source (recommended installation)
 ### clone the repository